Not A Fun Task

 - Cellphones in their rooms only, policy on house clothes and uniforms

 - Privileges and Benefits – monetary, government-mandated, bonuses, etc.

 - Values: Respect, Communication, Teamwork and Accountability

-- Cite Reasons for Termination of Previous Employees
+- Cite Grounds of Termination of Previous Employees

 There’s a popular phrase “No Yaya, No Problem”, and in some ways it’s right.
 You don’t have to concern yourself with looking behind your shoulder (or your phone’s CCTV app) to see if your helpers are up to no good.
 There is no room for doubt because there is no one to give your trust to.
 And there is definitely less drama since there is one less human person’s emotions, problems and personal history to concern yourself with.